globaltcad/swing-tree/docs/markdown/Climbing-Swing-Tree.md

 ```

 Properties are represented by the `sprouts.Var` and `sprouts.Val` classes.
-They are wrapper objects for any kind of value whose
-type you can specify using the generic type parameter.
+They any kind of value whose type you can specify using the generic
+type parameter, in this example we have 3 properties wrapping a String each.
-The most important property type is `Var` type.
+The most important property type is the `Var` type.
-Which has both getters and setters for the wrapped value.
+It has both getters and setters for the wrapped value.
-The `Val` type on the other hand is an immutable property / read-only view of a `Var`
+The `Val` type on the other hand is an immutable property / read-only view of a `Var`.
-which allows you to design your view model API in a way which does
+Note that `Val` is a subtype of `Var`, which allows you to
+design your view model API in a way which does
 not leak mutable state to the outside world.

 Now let's consider the corresponding Swing UI: